Word Drama 04

 Milly could only remain aghast.
 What had just happened?
 Had she not spoke out against the Emperor, and all but proclaimed him a monster?
 Had she not declared her intention to destroy Britannia if she held power?
 And above all else, had she not resigned herself to die?

 All at once, a sickening feeling akin to just being spat on came over her.
-For seven years, her family had dreamed of reclaiming their former dynasty, even going so far as to arrange a political marriage between her and Lloyd Asplund, the current Earl of Nevada, in order to gain some standing.
+For seven years, her family had dreamed of reclaiming their former dynasty, even going so far as to arrange a political marriage between her and Lloyd Asplund, the current Earl of Colchester, in order to gain some standing.
 Yet in all that time, they had made no progress; straight to the end that dream had been out of reach, with her family passing on with the rest of Area 11 as commoners.
 And now, in light of their collective pyre, alongside those whom Milly had just spoken of, did the Emperor finally deign to return to the Ashford family's honor.

 Thus, she felt her rage return to her.
 "If you're trying to buy back my loyalty..." she started to seethe.